 Step 4: Make your leaf.
 Cut two leaves from some craft felt.
 Use a disappearing ink marker to draw the veins on one of the leaves.

+Using a needle and some white floss, stitch across your drawn lines and knot your thread.
+Using some craft glue like Fabri-tac, glue the other leaf to the back of the one you just stitched and let dry.
 Step 5: Finish your hat.
 Place your two hat pieces right sides together and pin.
 Insert your felt leaf near the base of the knot and pin in place.
 Sew to join the two pieces.
-(You can finish the edges by zig-zagging or serging them, but since knit fabric doesn't fray, I didn't bother to.)
+(You can finish the edges by zig-zagging or serging them, but since knit fabric doesn’t fray, I didn’t bother to.)

 I put the hat on my son to take some pictures and as it turns out…my son hates hats.
 Maybe I should change step one to read: First, make sure that your child likes to wear hats.
 Yes?
 OK, now move on to step 2.